remoteriver/Qantas-Hotels/README.md

 Localization could be easily implemented by i18n library

-Don't have much time to add comments in the code...
+Don't have much time to add comments in the code... but I believe the basic flow is clear and the code itself should be descriptive enough for the reviewer to understand

 Might have some typos in the code and the document...